 Schedule Backup: You can click Schedule to set up a specific time, daily, weekly or monthly to transfer Google Photos to Dropbox automatically.
 Your folder will be automatically backed up according to the interval you set.

-Email Notification allows you to get the email alert when the backup successful or failed.
+Email Notification allows you to get the email alert when the backup is successful or failed.

-Version Cleanup: you could set up how many the file history versions keep for your file restoration.
+Version Cleanup: you could set up how many file history versions keep for your file restoration.

 Except for directly move Google Photos to Dropbox automatically with CBackup, you have another way to transfer Google Photos to Dropbox, the traditional manual way.
 Let find out.